danielrcollins1/OED-Expanded/npcs.md

 number of high level spells, and extrapolate in between (See Spells above)

-**Magic Items**: For *every* level of the character's highest class;
-roll a d6 for *each* of the below magic item categories.
+**Magic Items**: For *every* level of the character's highest class; roll a d6 for *each* of the below magic item categories.
 A result of 1 awards that magic item.
-Ex. a 6^th^ level character would a d6 six times to see if they get a Sword or Wand, then a d6 six more times for Armor or Scroll, and so on.
+Ex. a 6th level character would roll a d6 six times to see if they get a Sword or Wand, then a d6 six more times for Armor or Scroll, and so on.

 -   Sword or Wand
 -   Armor or Scroll
 -   Potion
 -   Weapon, Ring, or Misc. (roll 1d3 to determine which it is)

 Each additional "hit" for a given item type indicates an additional +1 bonus, dosage, or ability.

 ## Hirelings